The compact picture of symmetry breaking operators for rank one orthogonal and unitary groups: Introduction

 Let $G$ be a reductive Lie group with compact center and $G'\subseteq G$ a reductive subgroup also with compact center.
 For irreducible smooth representations $\pi$ of $G$ and $\tau$ of $G'$ the space

-of continuous $G'$-intertwining operators between $\pi$ and $\tau$ and its dimension $m(\pi,\tau)$ have received considerable attention recently, in particular in connection with multiplicity-one statements asserting that $m(\pi,\tau)\leq1$ for certain pairs $(G,G')$ of classical groups such as $(\GL(n,\RR),\GL(n-1,\RR))$, $(O(p,q),O(p,q-1))$ or $(U(p,q),U(p,q-1))$, see \cite{SZ12} and references therein.
-A more refined problem is to determine whether for given representations $\pi$ and $\tau$ there exist non-trivial $G'$-intertwining operators $\pi|_{G'}\to\tau$, also called \textit{symmetry breaking operators} by Kobayashi~\cite{Kob14}, and to classify them.
-For the pair $(G,G')=(O(1,n),O(1,n-1))$ this question was completely answered by Kobayashi--Speh~\cite{KS13} in the case where $\pi$ and $\tau$ are spherical principal series representations.
+of continuous $G'$-intertwining operators between $\pi$ and $\tau$ and its dimension $m(\pi,\tau)$ have received considerable attention recently, in particular in connection with multiplicity-one statements asserting that $m(\pi,\tau)\leq1$ for certain pairs $(G,G')$ of classical groups such as $(\GL(n,\RR),\GL(n-1,\RR))$, $(\upO(p,q),\upO(p,q-1))$ or $(\upU(p,q),\upU(p,q-1))$, see \cite{SZ12} and references therein.
+A more refined problem is to determine whether for given representations $\pi$ and $\tau$ there exist non-trivial $G'$-intertwining operators $\pi|_{G'}\to\tau$, also called \textit{symmetry breaking operators} by Kobayashi~\cite{Kob15}, and to classify them.
+For the pair $(G,G')=(\upO(1,n),\upO(1,n-1))$ this question was completely answered by Kobayashi--Speh~\cite{KS13} in the case where $\pi$ and $\tau$ are spherical principal series representations, and in joint work with Y. Oshima we generalized in \cite{MOO13} their construction of symmetry breaking operators to a large class of symmetric pairs.

-Instead of studying this problem in the smooth category we initiate the systematic study of intertwining operators in the category of $(\frakg',K')$-modules.
+Instead of studying this problem in the smooth category we attempt to apply the ``spectrum generating method'' by Branson--\'{O}lafsson--{\O}rsted~\cite{BOO96} in the study of intertwining operators in the category of $(\frakg',K')$-modules, and verify a conjecture by Kobayashi on the automatic continuity of symmetry breaking operators between Harish-Chandra modules.
 To given smooth admissible representations $\pi$ of $G$ and $\tau$ of $G'$ one can associate the underlying Harish-Chandra modules $\pi_\HC$ and $\tau_\HC$.
-These are admissible $(\frakg,K)$- resp. $(\frakg',K')$-modules, realized on the spaces of $K$-finite resp. $K'$-finite vectors of $\pi$ resp. $\tau$, where $K\subseteq G$ and $K'\subseteq G'$ are maximal compact subgroups.
+These are admissible $(\frakg,K)$-modules resp. $(\frakg',K')$-modules, realized on the spaces of $K$-finite resp. $K'$-finite vectors of $\pi$ resp. $\tau$, where $K\subseteq G$ and $K'\subseteq G'$ are maximal compact subgroups.
 We consider the space

-of interwining operators in the category of Harish-Chandra modules.
+of intertwining operators in the category of Harish-Chandra modules.
 The natural restriction map

 is injective but in general not surjective and hence there might be more intertwining operators in the category of Harish-Chandra modules than in the smooth category.
 According to Kobayashi~\cite[Remark 10.2~(4)]{Kob14} it is plausible that this map is surjective if the space $(G\times G')/\diag(G')$ is real spherical.
 (Note that for $G'=G$ the map is surjective by the Casselman--Wallach Theorem.)